Azure-Samples/java-on-aca/cleanup.md

    {: .note }

    >  It can take roughly 30 minutes to delete all these resources.
-With the option `--no-wait`, you can run this long-running command without waiting for it to finish.
+With the option `--no-wait`, you can execute this long-running command without waiting for it to finish.